nvsvishalp459/2025-sem1-cni-inductions/README.md

 4. Place your deliverables (screenshots, code, etc.) in this folder.

+4.1 Run `git commit -m "message"` to commit your changes.

+4.2 Run `git push` to push your changes to GitHub.

 5. **Submit a Pull Request (PR) to the main repository**.

    * **PR Title format:**